Neoscona oaxacensis: Taxonomy

 The species was first described by Eugen Keyserling in 1863, as Epeira oaxacensis.
 The specific name oaxacensis refers to Keyserling's description of its origin as Oaxaca, Mexico.
 (The Latin ending -ensis is commonly added to a place name to mean "originating from".)
 The genus Epeira was divided by Eugène Simon in 1864, one of the divisions being Neoscona.
 F.O.
 Pickard-Cambridge placed Epeira oaxacensis in Neoscona in 1904.

-When found in the Galápagos, the species is often called Neoscona cooksoni and is said to be endemic, but this name is now regarded as a synonym of N. oaxacensis.
+When found in the Galápagos Islands, some have been referred to as Neoscona cooksonii and even claimed as endemic, but are elsewhere the name is typically regarded as a junior synonym of N. oaxacensis.